 This is what the Father does with us every single day.
 Every day we thumb our noses at God: “I know better.
 I think this idol I will hang onto will help me.”
 And every day He lets us, while quietly, lovingly inviting us to a better way of whole-self surrender.

-Listen to a podcast I recorded with parents in mind with the Church of the City in Franklin, TN.
-Many have found it helpful (and reemphasizes some of what I say here)
+Next Steps: Listen to a podcast I recorded with parents in mind with the Church of the City in Franklin, TN.
+Many have found it helpful (and reemphasizes some of what I say here) Listen to a conversation I had with my dad about my own coming out experience

 You have so much to hope for.
 Your child was made in the image of God, and God cares more for your child than you do.
 Pray, pray, pray, trust Him with them, and then practically love them like crazy.